jeff4/bionotes.github.io/_other/si-planning.md

 ## Interviews with Reed McGinley-Stempel
 * [November, 2021 interview](https://www.youtube.com/watch?v=Ay3NV_UjAIg) with Isaiah Bollinger and Tim Peterson.
 Episode 60 of The Hard Truth
+	* Passwordless is a new approach.
+It's partly just timing--stytch launched at the right time when WebAuthn is available.

 ## Interviews with Julianna Lamb
 * Opening sponsorship [video](https://www.youtube.com/watch?v=Y67QW9HKrWA) for SolidJS / SolidHack